Mackson Kadiri

-Mackson was enlisted into in 1988 Navy as a Regular Combatant of the rank Sub Lieutenant.
+Kadiri was enlisted into the Navy in 1988 as a Regular Combatant of the rank Sub-lieutenant.
 He became Rear Admiral in 2015 after attending several professional academic courses.

 Kadiri served on the Nigeria Navy Ships; the Ambe, Agu, Ofiom and RuwanYaro.
 He was a commanding officer of the Forward Operating Base, directing staff of the Armed Forces Command and Staff College and the National Defence College Nigeria.
 He had served in the Maritime Warfare at the Armed Forces Command and Staff College as a department director and was also Navy Secretary at the Naval Headquarters, Abuja.
-He also attended many international conferences, he was a Senior Leaders at the 2016 Gulf of Guinea Commission Summit Malabo, Symposium Abidjan in 2017 and the 2018 Gulf of Guinea Navies Summit, Paris.
+He also attended many international conferences, he was a Senior Leader at the 2016 Gulf of Guinea Commission Summit Malabo, Symposium Abidjan in 2017 and the 2018 Gulf of Guinea Navies Summit, Paris.